ZhengChaoLong/Test-LCF/readme.txt

-Git is a version control system.
+Git is a distributed vesrsion control system. git is free sofware.
-Git is free software.